openhive-network/HAfAH/doc/HAF_Detailed_Deployment.md

 # HAF Server Requirements
 ## Environment
-1. Tested on Ubuntu 20.04
+1. Tested on Ubuntu 22.04
-2. postgresql server dev package: `sudo apt-get install postgresql-server-dev-12`
-3. ssl dev package:               `sudo apt-get install libssl-dev`
-4. readline dev package:          `sudo apt-get install libreadline-dev`
-5. pqxx dev package:              `sudo apt-get install libpqxx-dev`

-## PostgreSQL cluster
-HAF is intended to run on postgres version 14 or higher.
+2. To install all required packages, please use script [scripts/setup_ubuntu.sh](./scripts/setup_ubuntu.sh).
+This script requires root priviledges (since it updates your system).
+It allows to install system packages specific to development (see `--dev` switch) like also tools specific to running tests (which must be deployed to operating user HOME): see `--user` switch.
+Additionally, it creates UNIX accounts specific to `hived` and `haf_admin` roles.

 # Manually building HAF
 Note: below are the instructions for manually building HAF and deploying it directly on a server, but users who are only planning to operate a HAF server or develop HAF apps, but don't plan to actively develop the base HAF layer itself, may want to skip this section and follow the more simplified procedure further down in this document for building and deploying a HAF-based server running inside a docker container.

 CMake and ninja are used to build the project (you will typically need to install ninja on your system).
 The procedure presented below will build all the targets from the HAF repository and the `hived` program from the submodule `hive`.
-You can pass the same CMake parameters which are used to compile the hived project ( for example: -DCLEAR_VOTES=ON -DBUILD_HIVE_TESTNET=OFF -DHIVE_LINT=OFF -GNinja).
+You can pass the same CMake parameters which are used to compile the hived project ( for example: -DBUILD_HIVE_TESTNET=OFF -GNinja ).

 1. `git submodule update --init --recursive`
 2. create build directory, for example in sources root: `mkdir build`